-UNHCR-NGO Toolkit for Practical Cooperation on Resettlement.
-Operational activities - Identification of refugees in need of resettlement: Definitions and FAQs
+UNHCR-NGO Toolkit for Practical Cooperation on Resettlement: 1.
+Operational Activities - Identification and Referral of Refugees in Need of Resettlement: Definitions and FAQs

 a) What do we mean by identification of refugees in need of resettlement?

 It is a global priority for UNHCR to ensure that refugees who are in need of resettlement have fair and transparent access to resettlement processes, irrespective of their location.
 Properly identifying refugees in need of resettlement is one of the most crucial, yet challenging, aspects of resettlement.
 Refugees can be difficult to identify in general and more specifically because the most vulnerable amongst them are sometimes the least visible and vocal.
 Failing to identify refugees in need of resettlement in a correct and timely manner means they would be denied protection and subject to unnecessary insecurity.
 While resettlement is not a right, the refugees who are most in need should have access to the resettlement process in a timely and proactive manner.